 Business leaders all want their lead generation to be successful.
 And they want lead generation to be successful now - or better yet, yesterday.
 In our experience, effective lead generation is a combination of short-term efforts and longer-term commitment and thinking.
-One of the keys to successful lead generation is knowing how the process actually works, and what stages your business will go through on its journey to building a productive and sustainable lead-generation engine.
+You have to reach for the right targets at the right moment in time, or you'll fall.
+One of the keys to successful lead generation is knowing how the process actually works, and what stages you'll go through on the journey to building your lead-generation engine.

-There are almost always 4 stages that take place.
+There are almost always 4 stages that take place in building a successful lead generation engine.
 Here are some tips on what to do during these stages to guarantee you’ll get to where you ultimately want to go:

 1. Pre-Lead Generation: Think and Plan